Rakytianskyi/ThRh/readme.md

 #MAIN LENDING DOCUMANTATION
 =====================
-В проекті використано framework BOOTSTRUP.
+The work based on framework BOOTSTRUP.

-## Used fonts:
+Used fonts:
 -----------------
 'Open Sans' та 'Dosis'